mvpossum/dynfilesystem/README.md

 Introduction
 ================
-Click and Working File System (CAWFS) es un sistema de archivos distribuido que requiere la minima intervencion del usuario para comenzar a funcionar.
+Click and Working File System (CAWFS) is a distributed file system which requires the minimum user intervention to work correctly.

 Requirements
 ================